azelenov/zen-hw/README.md

-This is a example of BDD tests for Zendesk tickets API
+This is an example of BDD tests for Zendesk tickets API
 ==============================

 ##Configuration